 All this led T’ao to ease his diction away from the colored style of Ch’u Yuan to a language of simplicity and restraint.
 This brought him an admiration given to hardly any other Chinese poet.
 Su Tung-P’o, the great Sung master, adored him to the point of writing poems that copied T’ao’s original rhymes.
 He called T’ao’s poems “withered and bland,” and he meant it as a compliment.
 Huang T’ing-chien wrote, “When you’ve just come of age, reading these poems seems like gnawing on withered wood.
 But reading them after long experience in the world, it seems the decisions of your life were all made in ignorance.”
 This simplicity worked also to make T’ao’s poems accessible to translation, and T’ao has been fortunate in his translators.
 Arthur Waley included a selection of T’ao in his Chinese Poems (Unwin Paperbacks, 1982).
-William Acker did what is probably my favorite version, T’ao the Hermit (Thames and Hudson, 1952); James Hightower did a complete translation with a good if somewhat laborious commentary, The Poetry of T'ao Ch'ien (Oxford, 1970); neither of these, alas, is available cheaply.
-There’s a good new selection, The Selected Poems of T'ao Ch'ien (Copper Canyon, 1993) by David Hinton; it includes the prose piece “Peach-Blossom Spring,” the most famous fable in Chinese literature.
+William Acker did what is probably my favorite version, T’ao the Hermit (Thames and Hudson, 1952); James Hightower did a complete translation with a good if somewhat laborious commentary, The Poetry of T’ao Ch’ien (Oxford, 1970); and Lily Pao-Hu Chang and Marjorie Sinclair did The Poems of T’ao Ch’ien for the University of Hawaii Press.
+None of these, alas, are available cheaply, but there’s a good new selection, The Selected Poems of T’ao Ch’ien (Copper Canyon, 1993) by David Hinton; it includes the prose piece “Peach-Blossom Spring,” the most famous fable in Chinese literature.
 Red Pine in his wonderful last book Finding Them Gone (Copper Canyon, 2016) has a lovely chapter on T’ao and a few poems.